mariah881/polkash_translator_project/README.md

 - **Number of layers: 2** – sufficient to model sentence dependencies without excessively increasing computation time.
 - **Hidden size: 128** – chosen experimentally to ensure sufficient model expressiveness without overloading the GPU.
 - **Dropout: 0.3** – added to reduce overfitting.
+- **Optimizer: Adam** – provides adaptive learning rate adjustment.
 - **Learning rate: 0.0005** – chosen to ensure stable training without overly slow convergence.
-- **Optimizer: Adam** – provides adaptive learning rate adjustment.
+- **Weight decay: 1e-5** - used to prevent overfitting by penalizing large weights in the model.

+## Evaluation

+For evaluating model's performance, we implemented cross entropy loss while training the model.

 ## Overfitting and Its Solution

-Initially, our model showed signs of overfitting – it trained for too long, even when the validation loss started increasing.
+Initially, our model showed signs of overfitting – the model kept training even when the validation loss started increasing.
+There was also a significant difference between train loss and validation loss, which could also mean model's overfitting.
+Therefore we decided to apply early stopping.
 Loss analysis showed:

 **Before adding early stopping:**

 The model trained for the full 5 epochs, despite the validation loss increasing after the first epoch.
 In epochs 2–5 training loss continued improving (~2.11 by epoch 5), but validation loss rose to 5.47 in epoch 4, then slightly decreased to 5.33 in epoch 5.
-It means the model "memorized" the training data instead of generalizing.
+The increasing validation loss and the difference of results in train and validation results mean the model "memorized" the training data instead of generalizing.

 **After adding early stopping:**

 Training stopped after 3 epochs (we used `patience = 2`, meaning training stops if validation loss does not improve for 2 consecutive epochs).
 - **Epoch 1:** training loss **2.48**, validation loss **4.41**.
 - **Epoch 2:** training loss **2.24**, validation loss **4.44**.
-- **Epoch 3:** training loss **2.21**, validation loss **4.49** (worse, triggering early stopping).
+- **Epoch 3:** training loss **2.21**, validation loss **4.49** (higher than the loss after the first epoch, triggering early stopping).

 **Effects:**
-- The model did not overfit, and validation results were better than before (validation loss dropped from **5.47 to 4.49**).
+- Validation results were better than before (validation loss dropped from **5.47 to 4.41**).
+Nevertheless the model still showed signs of overfitting - train loss was significantly lower than validation loss and the overall validation loss was high.

 Training results can be found in the `training_results/` folder.

 ### Model Performance

-Unfortunately, the model does not produce correct translations.
-The results suggest that the training process did not converge properly, likely due to insufficient training data, suboptimal hyperparameters, or an inadequate learning rate.
-Further improvements could involve fine-tuning the training process, experimenting with different architectures, or expanding the dataset to improve generalization.
+Unfortunately, the model does not produce satisfactory translations.
+The results suggest that the training process did not converge properly, likely due to insufficient training data and suboptimal hyperparameters.
+The limitations of the available GPU influenced our decision to adjust certain parameters, particularly the embedding dimensions, number of layers and hidden size.
+While higher values for these hyperparameters could improve the model's performance, they would also require more GPU memory, and our model had to balance performance with memory constraints.
+The choice of learning rate was also influenced by these memory limitations.
+Future improvements could involve fine-tuning the hyperparameters using Bayesian Optimization or expanding the dataset to enhance generalization.

 #### Team Contribution